Today we have a guest post from Hudson Lee, a 17 year old student from a private school that offers Arabic.

 The most important thing, especially at beginning to intermediate levels, is to convey meaning.
 Practice by yourself stringing long sentences together or fluidly reading full paragraphs.

-Coupled with an adequate vocabulary, this will help significantly in the flow of your speech and your understandability.
+Coupled with an adequate vocabulary, this will help significantly in the flow of your speech and your comprehension.

 What I’ve noticed in my own class is that the students with the best vocabulary knowledge are far from the best at speaking.